beyond-decentralized/AIRport/ORMs/tarmaq/query/doc/query/query types/entity tree query.md

 Entity Tree Query is an entity based query API where the select clause is specified as a JSON object tree.

-Entity Tree Query returns a non-interlinked tree of objects.
+Entity Tree Query returns a flat tree of objects.
 Hence, the results may contain duplicate object entries.

 ## Usage